dalaing/nix-talk/slides.md

 ## Choosing a compiler

-We could chose the compiler from the command line.
+We could choose the compiler from the command line.

 ## Choosing a compiler